What happened to Cordy and Buffy the Summer after Graduation? Prequel to ‘Making the Quota’. Pairings:

 “Uh, with the clothes Cordy.
 And you make it sound like we’re having some sort of hot lesbian affair…” Buffy raised an eyebrow.

 The Slayer had to admit that if she was into girls, Cordelia certainly should have matched her model of the physical ideal.
 Stick-shift, however, definitely remained her inclination.
-Her sole experience in the other direction had been in seventh grade at Hemery, comparing beast sizes and practicing kissing with a friend, and she’d come out of it convinced that her future was with guys.
+Her sole experience in the other direction had been in seventh grade at Hemery, comparing breast sizes and practicing kissing with a friend, and she’d come out of it convinced that her future was with guys.
 Not that it mattered right now, as she was totally single and rushing headlong towards spinsterhood, after being dumped by Angel.
 No matter how noble his intentions, the stupid, broody, poop-headed guy, to quote Willow.
 And if he came back tomorrow, Buffy knew she’d still forgive him in an instant.

 “So doesn’t the thought of you and me together get your panties all damp and knotted up, Buffy?”
 Cordelia purred, feeling in a particularly mischievous mood today, though she wasn’t quite sure why.